 The Board, the Compensation Committee and the SES Committee share oversight of risks related to Human Capital Management.
-Each of these regularly receives written and oral reports from, and interacts with, members of our executive management, concerning aspects of human capital management.
+Each of these regularly receives written and oral reports from, and interacts with, members of our executive management concerning aspects of human capital management.

-The Board established the SES Committee in 2020 specifically to focus on the areas of safety, environmental and sustainability and chose as its chair Dr. Dorward-King, who has experience in and a professional focus on safety, the environment, and sustainability.
-The SES Committee receives regular reports from senior and executive management on the Company's health and safety statistics, environmental matters, regulatory changes affecting the Company's operations, endangered species' reports, and the Company's COVID response.
-Additionally, the SES Committee takes an active role in guiding the Company's ESG activities, goals and reporting.
+The Board established the SES Committee in 2020 specifically to focus on the areas of safety, environmental and sustainability, and chose as its chair Dr. Dorward-King, who has experience in and a professional focus on safety, the environment and sustainability.
+The SES Committee receives regular reports from senior and executive management on the Company's health and safety statistics, environmental matters, regulatory changes affecting the Company's operations, and endangered species reports.
+Additionally, the SES Committee takes an active role in overseeing the Company's ESG activities, goals and reporting.